Brewers vs. Padres Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Brandon Woodruff (2-1) will take the mound for the Brewers, his sixth start of the season.
+- The Brewers will send Freddy Peralta (10-8) to the mound for his 25th start this season.

-- Woodruff has five starts in a row of five innings or more.
+- He has started 24 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 13 of them.

+- Peralta has pitched five or more innings in 14 straight games and will look to extend that streak.

-- He has made five appearances and finished one of them without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 24 chances this season.

 |Opponent